-Your Company has established a robust vigil mechanism for reporting of genuine concerns through the Whistle Blower Policy of the Group.
-As per the whistleblower policy adopted by various businesses in the group, all complaints are reported to Group Head - Management Assurance who is independent of operating management and businesses.
-In line with global practices, dedicated email IDs and centralized database have been created to facilitate receipt of complaints.
-All employees and stakeholders can register their integrity related concerns either by calling on a toll free number or by writing on the web based portal that is managed by a third party.
-After the investigation, established cases are brought to Group Ethics Committee for decision making.
+The Company has established a robust vigil mechanism for reporting genuine concerns through the Whistle Blower Policy of the Group.
+As per the Whistleblower Policy adopted by various businesses in the group, all complaints are reported to Group Head -Management Assurance, who is independent of operating management and businesses.
+In line with global practices, dedicated email IDs and centralized databases have been created to facilitate receipt of complaints.
+All employees and stakeholders can register their integrity-related concerns either by calling on a toll-free number or by writing on the web-based portal that is managed by a After the investigation, third party. established cases are brought to the Group Ethics Committee for decision making.
 All cases reported as part of whistle blower mechanism are taken to their logical conclusion within a reasonable timeframe.

-As part of the Code of Conduct, the Company has a Whistle blower Policy, where any instance of non-adherence to the Policy or any observed unethical behavior is to be brought to the attention of the Head of Management Assurance Services/Audit Committee Chairman.
+As part of the Code of Conduct, the Company has a Whistle blower Policy, where any instance of non-adherence to the Policy or any observed unethical behavior is to be brought to the attention of the Head of Management Assurance Services.
 During the year under review, there were no reports under the mechanism.